 Because the campground does not close when equestrian trails are closed, the standard reservation cancellation and change policies apply.
 See the policies below.

 EXCEPTION: If your reservation begins on the same day the trails are closed or the following day, you will be allowed to change the reservation (per the change policy below).
 This is an exception to the change policy.
-It was adopted because reservations in this situation are automatically subject to forfeiture of camping fees if the reservation cancelled.
+It was adopted because reservations in this situation are automatically subject to forfeiture of camping fees if the reservation is cancelled.
 However, if you do not want to change the reservation and decide to go ahead and cancel the reservation, the cancellation policy applies, including forfeiture of fees.
 The exception applies only to equestrian campsites.

 Changing Equestrian Campsite Reservations - POLICY